bbaserdem/NixOS-Config/Readme.md

 # WIP

+[ ] 🍏 Darwin/Linux agnostic home-manager layout
 [ ] 🖥️ River desktop
 [ ] 📥 Email automation
 [ ] 📅 Calendar
 [ ]   Podcasts using podgrab

+## TODOs

+### Darwin

+- Use brew to install mac-media-key-forwarder, register it LaunchAgent, and configure for mpd.

 ## Contents